PowerDMS/html-localization-compiler/README.md

 During Development
 --------
 During development time, you can optionally use the parseLocalizationTags javascript function (included in parse-localization-tags.js) to strip out the square brackets and translator notes so that the ui will look just like it will during release in the native language.

+However, you will probably be much happier coding against the same html that your users will recieve so having the compilation be a part of a grunt watch task is a great idea.

 Generating xliff
 --------